 Conservation Travel: 10 Trips That Give Back

-Discover 10 conservation travel trips that give back — Rwanda gorilla tracking, Costa Rica sea turtles, Romania rewilding, Thai elephants, and Galapagos.
+Ten conservation travel trips that give back — Rwanda gorillas, Costa Rica sea turtles, Romania rewilding, Thai elephants, Galapagos.
 How to vet programs.

 This post may contain affiliate links.
 Disclosure

-This guide covers ten of the world’s most impactful and genuinely rewarding conservation travel experiences, with honest assessments of what each delivers, how to vet operators for authenticity, and how to distinguish real conservation tourism from “greenwashing.”
+This guide covers ten of the world’s most impactful and genuinely rewarding conservation travel experiences, with honest assessments of what each delivers and how to distinguish real conservation tourism from greenwashing.

 Key Takeaway: The single most reliable indicator of a genuine conservation tourism program is transparency about where money goes.
 Ask any operator for a breakdown of how your booking cost translates to conservation funding.
 Legitimate operators answer this question clearly and specifically.